Machine Learning Algorithms

 Decision Trees

-Decision Trees are versatile algorithms in machine learning used for classification as well as regression tasks.
+Decision Trees are versatile algorithms in machine learning used for classification and regression tasks.
 The data set is split according to the input values of features.
-It is a tree-like structure where the node points are a decision point and the branches are going to output.
+It is a tree-like structure where the node points are decision points, and the branches will output.

-It features the choice that best separates the data at each step, in the process allowing clear and logical decisions.
+It features the choice that best separates the data at each step, allowing clear and logical decisions.
 Decision Trees are valued for their simplicity, interpretability, and effectiveness in handling complex datasets.
-They are broadly applied in areas such as customer segmentation, credit scoring, and medical diagnosis.
+They are broadly applied in customer segmentation, credit scoring, and medical diagnosis.

 Use Cases: Decision Trees are used in customer segmentation, risk analysis, and medical diagnosis.